Emreerdog/mbase_nlquery/README.md

 It internally uses the [Qwen2.5-7B-Instruct-NLQuery](https://huggingface.co/MBASE/Qwen2.5-7B-Instruct-NLQuery) model to convert the provided natural language into SQL queries and executes it through the database client SDKs (PostgreSQL only for now).
 However, the execution can be disabled for security.

 MBASE NLQuery doesn't require the user to supply a table information on the database.
-User only needs to supply mundane parameters such as: database address, scheman name, port, username, password etc.
+User only needs to supply parameters such as: database address, schema name, port, username, password etc.

 It serves a single HTTP REST API endpoint called `nlquery` which can serve to multiple users at the same time and it requires a super-simple JSON formatted data to call.